Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_tsimpleword_6_pr.md

 The Adams family consisting of two parents and their children aged $14$ and $17$ travel to Orlando for a week's theme park holiday.
 Before they leave the UK they buy their theme park tickets on-line using a special internet deal which provides a $25\%$ reduction on all rover tickets.
-How much money do they save by buying these tickets on-line?
+How much money do they save by buying these tickets online?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>The Adams family consisting of two parents and their children aged $14$ and $17$ travel to Orlando for a week's
 theme park holiday.
 Before they leave the UK they buy their theme park tickets on-line using a special internet deal which provides a $25\%$ reduction on all rover tickets.
-How much money do they save by buying these tickets on-line?
+How much money do they save by buying these tickets online?
 </code></pre>
 </div>